PoLyScriber: Integrated Fine-tuning of Extractor and Lyrics Transcriber for Polyphonic Music: Overview of PoLyScriber

-Since singing vocals are highly correlated and overlapped with the background music in polyphonic music, it is difficult to achieve a perfect singing voice separation.
-In many studies, singing voice separation and singing acoustic modeling are two steps in a pipeline, where each of these modules is independently trained~\cite{mesaros2010automatic,demirel2021low, demirel2020automatic}.
+Since singing vocals are highly correlated and overlapped with the background music in polyphonic music, it is difficult to achieve a perfect singing voice extraction.
+In many studies, singing extractors and singing acoustic modeling are two steps in a pipeline, where each of these modules is independently trained~\cite{mesaros2010automatic,demirel2021low, demirel2020automatic} and extracted vocals often suffer from distortions in the extractor.
+On the other hand, \cite{9054567,gao2022genre} have shown promising results where the vocal extraction step is avoided and the vocals along with the accompanying music are modeled together for lyrics recognition (i.e.~direct modeling).
+However, the music accompaniments can be loud which can affect lyrics intelligibility and hence the performance of the lyrics recognition system~\cite{9054567,gao2022genre,stoller2019}.

-In this work, we propose end-to-end lyrics transcription frameworks for polyphonic music, called PoLyScribers, in which we investigate three approaches for jointly training singing voice extraction module and singing acoustic modeling, as illustrated in~Fig.~\ref{proposeFig}.
-We expect that PoLyScribers would be optimized jointly for singing vocal extraction and transcription.
-Next, we present the idea of PoLyScribers.